notbeer/Gametest-API-Wrapper/README.md

 Create a new world, since GameTest FrameWork is still experimental.
 Make sure in your settings you have `GameTest FrameWork` enabled under `Experiments` category.
-At last type in the game chat `+help` for the list of custom commands or `+help [command name]` to get information on a specific command!
+I have some examples on how you can use this library.
+Specifically on custom commands.
+Type in the game chat `+help` for the list of custom commands or `+help [command name]` to get information on a specific command!
 You can edit/add commands to the pack in the folder.

-Check the [documentations](https://github.com/notbeer/MCBE-GameTest-FrameWork/blob/main/DOCS/DOCS.md) on Framework Wrapper for more features!

 <!-- ROADMAP -->
 <br />

 ## Roadmap

-See the [open issues](https://github.com/notbeer/MCBE-GameTest-FrameWork/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/notbeer/Gametest-API-Wrapper/issues) for a list of proposed features (and known issues).